AviatrixSystems/Docs/HowTos/paloalto_API_setup.rst

 A Device Group is used to manage all the firewall policies.

  1. **Add Device Group**
-      Go to Panorama --> Device Groups, click "Add" to create a new device group.
-Add the template created from the previous step.
+      Go to Panorama --> Device Groups, click "Add" to create two new device groups for FireNet GW HA.
+Add managed VMs to each device group.
 Remember the device group name, for example "west2-firenet-primary".

+The following 3 # steps, please refer to the step 8 and 9 of https://docs.aviatrix.com/HowTos/config_paloaltoVM.html
- #. **Add Example Policy**
+ #. **Add Example Policy** (Optional if internet traffic is needed)
-      Add "allow-all" policy to the just created device group.
+      Add "Outbound" policy to the just created device group.

  #. **Add Egress Policy** (Optional)
       If you plan to deploy Egress inspection, add source-nat and security outbound rule policies